geographika/getting-started-with-mapserver/workshop/content/docs/introduction/introduction.md

 Key folders are:

-- `exercises/mapfiles` - the location of all the Mapfiles used in the workshop
+- `workshop/exercises/mapfiles` - the location of all the Mapfiles used in the workshop
+- `workshop/exercises/mapfiles/data` - datasets used in the Mapfiles
-- `exercises/app/js` - the JavaScript files used in the workshop
+- `workshop/exercises/app/js` - the JavaScript files used in the workshop